 - 400 ml diced tomatoes

-- 175 ml water or vegetable broth
+- 175 ml vegetable broth or water

-- 300 grams cooked or canned chickpeas, rinsed and drained*
+- 300 grams cooked or canned chickpeas* rinsed and drained

-- 50 grams hardy greens (spinach, kale, rucola, etc.), optional
+- 50 grams hardy greens (spinach, kale, rucola, etc.) optional

 Instructions

-- Heat the olive oil in a large pot over medium heat.
+- Heat the olive oil in a large pot over medium heat.2 teaspoons olive oil

 - Reduce the heat to medium-low and simmer, covered, for about 20 minutes, or until the carrots are knife-soft.
 Taste and season as needed.